I recently watched this talk by Zachary Lipton. The talk is two years old but still relevant, important, and informative.

 While artificial intelligence is delivering valuable solutions across many industries today, expectations are…

-Here are few things that stuck out for me on this matter -
+Here are a few things that stuck out for me on this matter -

 - Excitement + Ignorance = Misinformation